iqm-finland/qiskit-on-iqm/CONTRIBUTING.rst

 ---------------------

 After implementing changes to Qiskit on IQM one usually wants to release a new version.
-This means that after the changes are merged to the main branch -
+This means that after the changes are merged to the main branch

-1. the repository should have an updated CHANGELOG with information about the new changes,
+1. the repository should have an updated ``CHANGELOG.rst`` with information about the new changes,
 2. the latest commit should be tagged with the new version number,
 3. and a release should be created based on that tag.